- About Dr. William Brooke

 About Dr. William Brooke

-Dr. William Brooke has a driving passion for education – especially as it relates to music – which is the driving force behind the creation of DIVENTI.
+Dr. William Brooke has a driving passion for education, especially as it relates to music.
+This dedication to improvement through education is the driving force behind the creation of DIVENTI.
 As a student, performer and now educator, he appreciates the value derived from an encompassing exposure to the several facets of music.
 He believes, as students of music understand the principles (theory) and influences (history) of musical creation – coupled with specific instrument instruction – the student will develop into a talented performer and appreciator of music.

 Dr. Brooke received a Bachelor of Science degree from Indiana University, a Master of Music degree in vocal pedagogy from Belmont University and a Doctor of Musical Arts Degree in vocal performance from the University of Washington.
 He has also studied in Graz, Austria with the American Institute of Musical Studies as well as the Goethe-Institut in Dresden, Germany.